It is kept for reference and is no longer updated.

 Infomap decomposes a network into modules by optimally compressing a description of information flows on the network.
 To model this flow of information, we release a random walker on the network and encodes its steps and module exits.
 To tune the modular solution, you can therefore tune the dynamics of the random walker, or the encoding scheme.

-Some relevant options here are --directed
+Some relevant options here are --directed,

---to-nodes
+--to-nodes and --include-self-links.

-Relevant options are --recorded-teleportation
+Relevant options are --recorded-teleportation and

-.
+--markov-time.
 With

-, the solution captures the
+--recorded-teleportation, the solution captures the

 blurring effect of the random teleportation, typically needed on